-• It is a misdemeanor crime for a license-holder to carry a handgun "in a manner or in a building, property, room, or space in violation of the exemptions listed above.
+• It is a misdemeanor crime for lawful weapons carriers to carry a handgun "in a manner or in a building, property, room, or space in violation of the exemptions listed above.
 Doing so also will be a violation of the institution's

-- student code of conduct and personnel rules.
-It is a felony for non-licensed person to carry a gun on campus. - It will be the responsibility of those licensees who choose to carry handguns on campus to know the law and to understand where they can go while carrying. - Institutions will not provide gun storage facilities or erect signs outside restricted areas.
+- student code of conduct and personnel rules. - It will be the responsibility of those lawful weapons carriers who choose to carry handguns on campus to know the law and to understand where they can go while carrying. - Institutions will not provide gun storage facilities or erect signs outside restricted areas.